How Long Does Lip Blushing Last?

 What Should I Expect After Getting Lip Blushing?

-While my artist warned me ahead of time that my lips would likely swell, I had no idea what I was in store for.
-Everyone reacts differently — some people might not swell at all — but as soon as my first session was over, I pretty much looked like I had been stung by 17 bees.
-Luckily, it only lasted for around 24 hours.
-In my experience, the swelling and numbness completely faded within a day.
+The most common reaction is swelling, but everyone reacts differently — some people might not swell at all — and it should subside after 24 hours.
 As your lips heal throughout the next seven days, you'll want to coat them with a thin layer of Aquaphor, avoid eating or drinking spicy, citrusy, or salty foods, and it's also best to wait at least four days before working out again to preserve the ink.